Income Tax Notice: How to Check, Authenticate, & Respond to ITR Notices?

 Get Expert Guidance

-Calling for Information and Scrutiny Notices
+Information & Scrutiny Notices

 Information and scrutiny notices arise from previous filings and require verification of such claims in tax returns.
 These include: